shelbymorganb/carousel/README.md

 # carousel

-simple carousel built with jQuery.
+simple template with a carousel built with jQuery.

-TODO

-* Icons are not showing